 Amidst the hand-wringing discussions, I have barely been able to snatch an insight to the site’s history.
 The odd throw-away comment and knowing laughs from a few of its now balding graduates was enough to suggest there is more to this underpass than discarded beer cans, abandoned young people, and foul smells.
 Enquiries are met with scarcely more than tight-lipped stares into the middle distance, and a nod to it being in the past.
 As if the past is a viewable monument just out of sight.

-So earlier today, I Googled a locally revered surname and my eyes fell on another that leapt out from the search.
-Guardian writer, and local native, Sean O’Hagan, took the reader on a walk through his old neighbourhood in an article from 2002. “…Below it [the school] is a place known locally as ‘the tunnel’, where a pedestrian underpass runs beneath the road.
+So earlier today, I Googled a locally revered surname and my eyes fell on another that leapt out from the search: A local boy turned Guardian writer who, in an article from 2002, deviated from his usual topics (music, culture) to take the reader on a walk through his old neighbourhood.”…Below it [the school] is a place known locally as ‘the tunnel’, where a pedestrian underpass runs beneath the road.
 Thirty years ago, the tunnel was the epicentre of most of the rioting locally at the beginning of what came to be known as the Troubles.”

 He reminisced about his own tenure in the underpass.
 “I spent many a Saturday in the early 70s at the tunnel, throwing stones and bottles at the RUC and British Army patrols that regularly skirted the housing estates, playing cat-and-mouse with the snatch squads who hit the ground running from the backs of Saracens and Land Rovers.
 (Surreally, everyone would go home for dinner at one o’clock – no one called it lunch in Northern Ireland – and regroup at two, to start the ritual all over again.)”